MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 Deploy a client that supports unified labeling across your users' machines to ensure that they will be able to use your unified labeling policies and labels.

-Users must have a supported client that can connect to the Security & Compliance Center, and pull the unified labeling policy.
+Users must have a supported client that can connect to your labeling admin center and pull the unified labeling policy.
+Supported admin centers include the Microsoft 365 compliance center, the Microsoft 365 security center, and the 365 Security & Compliance Center.

 For more information, see:
 - [Non-Windows platforms](#non-windows-platforms)